f4ngy/raindrop.py/README.md

 Adding/Changing Audio
 ===========

-Whena new weather condition is encountered when the app is running, it will automatically appear on the website and you can drag a file to it.
+When a new weather condition is encountered when the app is running, it will automatically appear on the website and you can drag a file to it.
 If an audio file has been set previously, you can do this to change the audio as well.

 To manually add additional weather types, find the name on https://developer.yahoo.com/weather/#codes and add it to the conditions list in index.html, then run the application and drag the mp3 onto the new button on the site.